Minimax Rates for Learning Pairwise Interactions in Attention-Style Models: Introduction

 \section{Introduction}

 The transformer architecture \citep{attention_is_all_you_need} has achieved remarkable success in natural language processing, computer vision, and other AI domains, with its impact most visible in large language models (LLMs) such as GPT \citep{openai2024gpt4technicalreport}, LLaMA \citep{touvron2023l_LLAMA}, and BERT \citep{devlin2019bertpretrainingdeepbidirectional}.
 At its core, attention mechanisms model nonlocal dependencies between input tokens through pairwise interactions, creating a function class capable of representing intricate contextual relationships.

 Despite the empirical success, our theoretical understanding remains incomplete.
 The attention mechanism computes weighted averages of token representations using pairwise similarities, but we observe only the aggregated outputs and not the underlying interaction structure that generates them.
 This creates a fundamental inverse problem with critical \emph{sample complexity} questions: can we recover the interaction function from these aggregated observations, how many samples are needed to learn token-to-token interactions for a given accuracy level, and how does the convergence rate depend on embedding dimension, number of tokens, and smoothness of the activation function?
 Recent phenomena like extreme attention weights on certain tokens \citep{sun2024massive,guo2024attention,xiao2023efficient,9662308} further highlight gaps in our understanding of how transformers process token interactions.

 In this paper, we tackle these questions by analyzing an Interacting Particle System (IPS) model for attention-style mechanisms.
 Tokens are viewed as “particles,” and the self-attention aggregates pairwise interactions between them.
-The interaction is a composite of an unknown embedding matrix and an unknown nonlinear activation function, both are learned from data.
+The interaction is a composite of an unknown embedding matrix and an unknown nonlinear activation function, both of which are learned from data.
 This makes the problem challenging as it is fundamentally \emph{nonconvex}.
 Our IPS approach provides a natural framework for understanding how transformers process inputs with a large number of correlated tokens, moving beyond the restrictive assumption of independent, isotropic token distributions.